BCA Studio Residency FAQ

 What are the program’s benefits to artists?

-Each BCA Studio Resident artist will be provided with 24/7 access to an individual, work-only studio space in BCA’s Artist Studios Building at 551 Tremont Street in Boston’s South End for a maximum term of three years.
+Artists who are juried into the 2024 BCA Studio Residency cohort will begin the program starting in late Summer/early Fall 2024.
+They will join 32 studio resident artists already working in the Studios Building.
+Each artist who is selected for the program will be provided with 24/7 access to an individual, work-only studio space in the BCA Artist Studios Building at 551 Tremont Street in Boston’s South End for a maximum term of three years.
 Studios range from 140-540 square feet.
 Studio space includes free Wi-Fi and heat, and reduced rate access to available rehearsal space at BCA, as well as access to a vibrant professional community, opportunities for public visibility for their work, and support for artistic development through participation in a range of programmatic events and activities.

-In addition to enjoying 24/7 access to individual studio space and reduced rate access to rehearsal space at BCA, BCA Studio Residents will be expected to participate in:
+In addition to enjoying 24/7 access to individual studio space and reduced rate access to rehearsal space at BCA, the 2024 BCA Studio Residency cohort will be expected to participate in:

-• Ongoing programs involving visits from arts professionals including curators, gallerists and arts writers, arranged by BCA and made available to Studio Residents on a sign up basis;
+• Studio visits from BCA’s studio residency Fall and Spring Visiting Curators as well as other arts professionals including curators, gallerists and arts writers, made available to Studio Residents on a sign up basis;

-• Ongoing BCA Studios Open House events, coinciding with Mills Gallery opening receptions and other BCA events and promoted by BCA; and,
+• BCA Studios Open House, coinciding with Mills Gallery opening receptions and other BCA events and promoted by BCA (approx 4 per year);

-• Ongoing Opportunities for Project Room Exhibitions in BCA’s Mills Gallery Project Room.
+• Ongoing Opportunities for Project Room Exhibitions in BCA’s Mills Gallery Project Room, available on an application basis.

 What is the philosophy of the selection process?